alexdevero/alex-devero-blog/__drafts__/draft--private-methods-properties.md

 ## Updating private class fields with methods

 The same rules apply when you want to modify private class field.
 You can do that through a method.
-This method, when you call it from the outside, will be able to access the private class field and modify it in the way you want.
+This method will be available for you to call from the outside.
+It will also be able to access the private class field and modify it in the way you want.

 ```JavaScript
 // Create new class